jeffreysorgen/golf-club-sensors/activity.md

 - how to RECONFIGURE smartphone app from Ready state orientation to 'good swing' chirp
 - finally, is it possible to simultaneously collect data and provide inference?
 #### Next:
+- **DESIGN battery solution** NEED connect to USBmicro w wire
-- FIGURE OUT: don't mess up with GITHUB!
+- FIGURE OUT --> don't mess up with GITHUB!
 - how to gather components/parts list
 - LEARN about power requirements
-- DESIGN battery solution
 - LEARN about electronics configuration (physical)
 - how to reduce form factor
 - how to print schematic